Shreyas30/Image_Captioning/README.md

 ## About Project

 Image Captioning is the process of generating textual description of an image.
 It uses both Natural Language Processing and Computer Vision to generate the captions.
 In the past few years, the problem of generating descriptive sentences automatically for images has garnered a rising interest in natural language processing and computer vision research.
-Image captioning is a fundamental task which requires semantic understanding of images and the ability of generating description sentences with proper and correct structure
+Image captioning is a fundamental task which requires semantic understanding of images and the ability of generating description sentences with proper and correct structure.

 In this project, we have proposed a hybrid system employing the use of multilayer Convolutional Neural Network (CNN) to generate vocabulary describing the images and a Long Short Term Memory (LSTM) to accurately structure meaningful sentences using the generated keywords.
-The convolutional neural network compares the target image to a large dataset of training images, then generates an accurate description using the trained captions of the Flickr8k Dataset
+The convolutional neural network compares the target image to a large dataset of training images, then generates an accurate description using the trained captions of the Flickr8k Dataset.

 ## About Dataset